My Forking Life

 • Make a space in the middle of the bowl and pour in the buttermilk.
 Use a wooden spoon and mix the flour and buttermilk until it is combined and is a soft and sticky dough.

-• Flour a clean countertop (about 2 Tbsp of flour), marble slab, or large cutting board and pour the dough onto it.
+• Flour a clean countertop (about 2 tablespoon of flour), marble slab, or large cutting board and pour the dough onto it.
 Flour your hands and gently knead the dough one or two times until it’s smooth.
 Pat the dough out into a square that’s about ¾ of an inch thick.

 • Use a 2-inch biscuit cutter, flour it, and cut out biscuits.
 You should get about 8 biscuits.